pwener/web_analyser/hadoop_install.md

 192.168.133.149 master
 ```

-- Configurar `/etc/hosts` no master:
+- Adicionar a linha do novo slave em `/etc/hosts` no master:

 ```
 ...